zdravkov/kendo-docs/api/javascript/ui/scheduler.md

 ### add

-Fired when the a new event is about to be added.
+Fired when a new event is about to be added.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.